realm/realm-dotnet/SUPPORT.md

 ## Stack Overflow

 If you have questions about configuring or using Realm you can ask them on Stack Overflow.
 We continually monitor the [`realm` tag](https://stackoverflow.com/tags/realm).
-Please also tag your question with `dotnet`, `xamarin`, or other tags as appropriate.
+Please also tag your question with `c#`, `xamarin`, or other tags as appropriate.

 When asking questions on Stack Overflow, please keep in mind Stack Overflow's [question guidelines](https://stackoverflow.com/help/how-to-ask), and please use their search functionality to see if your question has been asked before.